julawson/eds-repo/README.md

 # eds-repo
-This is a test repo for eco-data-science!
+This is a test repo for eco-data-$cience!
 We are learning Github :)

 This is really awesome.

+Heyyyyy Julia!!!
+Boop de doop.